armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 1. Choose **Text** for the **Manifest Source**.
 1. Paste your deployment file YAML into the **Deployment YAML** text box.
 For example:

-{{< figure src="/images/cdaas/plugin/borealis-prog-deploy-yaml.png" alt="Example of a deployment YAML file pasted into the Deployment YAML text box." >}}
+{{< figure src="/images/cdaas/plugin/prog-deploy-yaml.png" alt="Example of a deployment YAML file pasted into the Deployment YAML text box." >}}

 {{% /tabbody %}}
 {{% tabbody name="Artifact" %}}

-Before you select **Artifact**, make sure you have added your Borealis deployment file as a pipeline artifact.
+Before you select **Artifact**, make sure you have added your Armory CDaaS deployment file as a pipeline artifact.

 1. Select **Artifact** as the **Manifest Source**.
-1. Select your Borealis deployment file from the **Manifest Artifact** drop down list.
+1. Select your Armory CDaaS deployment file from the **Manifest Artifact** drop down list.

-{{< figure src="/images/installation/aurora/borealis-prog-deploy-artifact.png" alt="Example of a deployment YAML file attached as an artifact." >}}
+{{< figure src="/images/cdaas/plugin/prog-deploy-artifact.png" alt="Example of a deployment YAML file attached as an artifact." >}}

 {{% /tabbody %}}
 {{< /tabs >}}